 Laura was born in Johannesburg, South Africa on 1 July 1976 and spent her childhood years in Portugal and South Africa.
 She qualified as a beauty aesthetician and masseuse in 2006, and in 2007 she left for Dubai, spending most of the remainder of her life in the Middle East.

 When she first arrived in Dubai in 2007 she worked at The Six Senses Spa at the Jumeirah Madinat but was retrenched in 2009 when the Debt Crises hit Dubai.
 For the next few years she crisscrossed the Middle Eastern deserts, broken by a years’ stay in Portugal.
 She travelled from Bahrain to Oman, to Abu Dhabi, to Saudi Arabia and Qatar, but she would always return to Dubai.
 In a message to one of her few friends, Asima, (her name has been changed to protect her identity), she wrote, “For me Dubai is my world but maybe not good for my future.
 Allah knows and I ask Him to guide me.”

 Laura would visit South Africa every couple of years.
-She was very mysterious about her life in the Middle East, especially about her relationship with a man named Mubarak, the Emirati she had met around September 2009.
+She was very mysterious about her life in the Middle East, especially about her relationship with a man named Mubarak, the Emirati she had met towards the end of 2009/the beginning of 2010.
 I didn’t even know his surname.

 Laura and I would have little or no contact with each other over extended periods of time.
 It wasn’t unusual for us.

 After Laura’s death the Dubai Police would not disclose where Laura had been staying at the time of her death, and in one of the emails to Luis Camara, deputy consul at the Portuguese embassy in Abu Dhabi, they said that they had no record of where she had been staying in Dubai.